atuttle/preso-closures/presentation.md

 <span class="highlight">-- a function that can be passed as an<br/>argument to another function --</span>

-that always remembers its context.
+that always remembers its context

 ---

-All functions are closures.
+All functions are closures

 Note:
+- Function object = UDF
 - Context?
 We'll talk about that in a bit.